Our English curriculum

 How should I use your handwriting content?

 Our handwriting lessons are designed to be used flexibly to suit your context.
-One of these lessons features four learning cycles, one of which is a warm up.
-Whilst you might want to do a single extended handwriting lesson per week, we would recommend doing three shorter handwriting lessons focused on one learning cycle each, with the warm up repeated in each mini lesson.
+Each of these lessons features four learning cycles, one of which is a warm up.
+Whilst you might want to do a single extended handwriting lesson per week, we would recommend doing three shorter (roughly 15 minute) handwriting lessons dedicated to one learning cycle each, with the warm up repeated in each mini lesson.

-How does our approach to reading, writing and grammar interact with the individual lesson in English?
+How does your approach to reading, writing and grammar interact with the individual lesson in English?

 We have sequenced our primary English curriculum in different domains: handwriting, spelling, grammar, vocabulary and reading, writing and oracy.